fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ## The left sole

-*  Arrange them bearings like this: (Shown with the bearings hidden for visibillity)
+*  Arrange the bearings like this: (Shown with the bearings hidden for visibillity)

 ![Bearings](./img/assembly/sole_vertical1_mirror.JPG)